 We’re not telling her age, but what we will tell you is that she likely had a twinkle in her eye and a mischievous grin on her face when she was born.
 This one oozes monkey business—and kindness and gratitude.

-Becky selected Morton Hospital’s Transitional Care Rehab for her extended rehab following her two hip-replacement surgeries.
+Becky selected Morton Hospital’s Transitional Care Rehab, or Extended-Care Rehab, for her extended rehab following her two hip-replacement surgeries.
 She knows post-surgery recovery.
 She’s been there, done that.
 She had had both knees replaced and back surgery before getting to the point of needing both hips replaced as well.
 Therefore, she knew full well that it wasn’t going to be any type of in-and-out procedure for the next round of surgeries.

 She heard about the great care in Arbor Health’s Rehab Services Department from another Eatonville resident.
-And on inquiry, learned about the inpatient care available for post-surgery patients, what Arbor health terms “Transitional Care Rehab” but is also known in other circles as “skilled nursing” or “swing bed.”
+And on inquiry, learned about the inpatient care available for post-surgery patients, what Arbor health terms “Transitional Care Rehab” or "Extended-Care Rehab" but is also known in other circles as “skilled nursing” or “swing bed.”

 “I did not want to go back to a nursing home.
 They don’t have PT (physical therapy) there—even though they say they do,” she said with a raised eyebrow and knowing nod of the head.